Quick Start: Training¶

 Need a custom model or rollout step logic?
 See the System Customization guide.
 Want to use a custom scorer?
 See the Scorer Customization guide.

-Step 4: Instantiate the Sampler
+Step 4: Instantiate the Sampler¶

 The sampler defines how training rollouts are structured and collected.
 In ASTRA-RL, the default is the ASTSampler, which implements the conversation tree rollout used in the ASTPrompter paper.

-sampler = ASTSampler(system, CONVOKIT_REDDIT_TRAIN)
+sampler = ASTSampler(system, PROMPTS)

-Curious about how this sampler structures rollouts?
 This sampler builds a tree-structured conversation graph, where: - The root node starts from a random initial prompt (from `CONVOKIT_REDDIT_TRAIN`) - At each turn, the tester generates multiple (`tree_width`, default 2) candidate utterances - Each of those utterances is fed to the target model, which produces a response - The resulting tester–target tuples form child nodes - This process repeats for `tree_depth` levels (default 3), yielding a multi-turn tester–target dialogue tree.
-This structure enables preference-based learning algorithms like DPO and IPO to reason over multiple conversational branches at once, training the tester to elicit harmful responses in a multi-turn setting.
+This structure enables preference-based learning algorithms like DPO and IPO to reason over multiple conversational branches at once, training the tester to elicit harmful responses in a multi-turn setting.By default, rollouts are configured with tree_width=2 and tree_depth=3, but you can customize both:

 Want a different rollout graph structure or a multi-agent setup?
 See the Sampler Customization guide.

-Step 5: Choose Your Algorithm and Optimizer
+Step 5: Choose Your Learning Algorithm¶

-solver = DPO(system)
+solver = DPO(system, beta=0.1)

 To integrate your own RL algorithm, see the Solver Customization guide.

-Step 6: Train the Tester
+Step 6: Train the Tester¶

 For the quick start approach, simply call our training configuration and trainer classes and start training!